assen-totin/cdn/README.md

 Set the Mongo filter in the configuration option `cdn_mongo_filter`.
 It may have up to two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.

 NB: The parameter value must be a valid a JSON.
-You must escape all double quotes when putting the string in the Nginx configuration!
+All double quotes must be escaped when putting the string in the Nginx configuration!

 The default filter is `{"file_id": "%s", "auth_value": "%s"}`.